Idaho Hosts Western Regions Wildfire Summit

 • Follow evacuation orders: Listen to instructions from local authorities and emergency responders.

-• Stay informed: Tune into emergency broadcasts and weather updates via the EAS, NOAA Weather Radio, or local alerting systems.
+• Stay informed: Tune into emergency broadcasts and weather updates whether that is through NOAA Weather Radio, or local alerting systems.

 After a Flood